AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/dataloader/dataloader-pro.md

-# Data Loader Pro
+# Dataloader Pro

-**Data Loader Pro** is an advanced feature ARM provides for transferring data from the source sandbox to the destination sandbox more conveniently and automatically handles the parent-child relationship.
-Migrating the Salesforce data/objects to more than one object-supporting hierarchy can be easily achieved using the **Data Loader Pro** feature in ARM.&#x20;
+**Dataloader Pro** is an advanced feature ARM provides for transferring data from the source sandbox to the destination sandbox more conveniently and automatically handles the parent-child relationship.
+Migrating the Salesforce data/objects to more than one object-supporting hierarchy can be easily achieved using the **Dataloader Pro** feature in ARM.&#x20;

 ### Before You Begin <a href="#before-you-begin" id="before-you-begin"></a>

-While performing **Data Loader Pro** on the objects for the first time, ensure you perform [Data Loader Configuration](dataloader-configuration.md) among the same orgs on all the objects included in your Data Loader Pro job.
+While performing **Dataloader Pro** on the objects for the first time, ensure you perform [Dataloader Configuration](dataloader-configuration.md) among the same orgs on all the objects included in your Dataloader Pro job.
 This is a one-time operation.

-Data Loader plays an essential role in data migration from source sandbox to destination sandbox.
+Dataloader plays an essential role in data migration from source sandbox to destination sandbox.
 However, in this data migration process, the chances of duplicate records being created always exist.
 To avoid this, ARM has developed a new feature that allows synchronizing between the orgs with the help of the ARM external ID **AutorabitExtid\_\_c** field.

-### How to Perform a Data Loader Pro Operation <a href="#how-to-perform-a-dataloader-pro-operation" id="how-to-perform-a-dataloader-pro-operation"></a>
+### How to Perform a Dataloader Pro Operation <a href="#how-to-perform-a-dataloader-pro-operation" id="how-to-perform-a-dataloader-pro-operation"></a>

 1. Log in to your ARM account.
-2. Hover your mouse over the **`Data Loader`** module and select **`Data Loader Pro`**.
+2. Hover your mouse over the **`Dataloader`** module and select **`Dataloader Pro`**.
 3. Click on **`Create New Job.`**

 <figure><img src="../../../../.gitbook/assets/image (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) (1).png" alt=""><figcaption></figcaption></figure>